pzhlkj6612/kitauji-gwent/README.md

 # Introduction

-Kitauji Gwent is a Gwent card game adaptation which features a new set of cards for the characters from the TV animation *Hibike Euphonium*
+Kitauji Gwent is a Gwent card game adaptation which features a new set of cards for the characters from the TV animation *Hibike!
+Euphonium*

 # Install
 ## - Requirements